DevAwizard/Born2BeRoot_Guide_by_anwu-yan/Documentation/README_Creating_a_VirtualBoxVM.md

    - File location and size

+### Why 16GB?

+Allocating 16GB for file storage ensures you have enough space for the operating system, applications, and additional files without filling up the entire disk.
+This leaves room for the system to operate smoothly and for future expansion if needed.

 ![File_location&size](File_location&size.png)

-It ensures you have enough space for the operating system, applications, and additional files without filling up the entire disk.
-This leaves room for the system to operate smoothly and for future expansion if needed.

 ## Step 4: Configure Your VM